george-studenko/100_Days_of_ML_Code/README.md

 ## Day 8 : Oct 7, 2018

-**Today's Progress** : I've been working on the CV nanodegree, although I didn't advance much I took time to really understand how the shape of layers change after each convolutional layer and after each pooling layer, since that is one of the main confussions I had with CNNs for a long time.
+**Today's Progress** : I've been working on the CV nanodegree, although I didn't advance much I took time to really understand how the shape of layers change after each convolutional layer and after each pooling layer, since that is one of the main confusions I had with CNNs for a long time.

 **Thoughts** : it is pretty simple to understand once you do it a couple of times, I have also been testing CNNs architectures adding more layers and finishing with Convolutions or pooling layers before the last fully connected layer and when trying that I figured out that when having a Convolutional layer before the fully connected the accuracy was of 4.6% but if instead I used a max pooling layer before the FC layer the accuracy went up to 10%.